TSiu88/quiz-firebase/README.md

 ## Known Bugs

+[ ] Upon Editing a quiz, the previous values for questions and answers are not shown.
+The quiz fields update correctly though.
 [ ] On new account registration submission, the app automatically signs the user in.
 However, their displayName does not show up on their dashboard the first time they visit their dashboard.
 After signing out and in again, their name will show up on their dashboard.

 ## Support and contact details